-billion for the utilities it operated and maintained.
+In FY 2022, the WRC was responsible for 507 system funds with a total asset replacement value of more than \$54.6 billion for the utilities it operated and maintained.
 These utilities include storm drains, sanitary and combined sewer systems, drinking water systems, lake levels and dams.
 It also includes new funds this year for operations and maintenance responsibilities for the cities of Sylvan Lake and Pleasant Ridge.
 As these systems age, they need maintenance, rehabilitation and eventual replacement.

 The WRC manages all this through the County's Collaborative Asset Management System (CAMS).
-CAMS provides the ability to optimize predictive, preventative and corrective operations and maintenance work for all systems under its authority.
+CAMS provides the ability to optimize predictive, preventative and corrective operations and maintenance work for all systems under its jurisdiction.
 See Figure 1: Maintenance Breakdown for details.
 This maintenance program is critical for extending the useful life of system components and to prevent premature failures.
 It also promotes long-term sustainability and reliability while minimizing costs.

 The approximately 44,000 work orders accounted for more than \$14 million of maintenance work.
+See Appendix A: Key Performance Indicators, which quantifiably measure the WRC's performance toward its objectives.
 More specific asset details and maintenance efforts is further broken down by each utility in the following sections.